project-gemmi/gemmi/docs/install.rst

   pip install . --config-settings="cmake.args=-DFETCH_ZLIB_NG=ON"

-or using enviroment variables such as `CMAKE_ARGS`.
+or using environment variables such as `CMAKE_ARGS`.
 See `scikit-build-core docs <https://scikit-build-core.readthedocs.io/en/latest/configuration.html#configuring-cmake-arguments-and-defines>`_ for details.